Czechitas-podklady-WEB/create-czechitas-app/README.md

 # create-czechitas-app

-A script to create the structure of a web application based on Webpack and vanilla JavaScript.
+A script to create the structure of a JavaScript web application based on Webpack.

 To create and run a fresh new React app